It was spring. The season of change.

 Today I write this important letter as a step in the healing process that I started when I joined forces to help other people who went through, and still go through, similar situations as I did.

-My name is Mora Fernández and I was sexually abused by an uncle, my father's brother.
+My name is Mora Fernández and I was sexually abused by my uncle Miguel, my father's brother.
 The first time he raped me, I was only four years old.
 He went on to abuse me so many times that I lost count.
 He also made me a victim of sexual exploitation and child pornography, he rented me out to his friends in hotel rooms.